 Part-time and off-campus students

-Part-time and students based outside the Hull campus have the opportunity to attend the annual week-long May School, which will allow them to undertake a number of modules face-to-face in key areas.
-Eligible students will be contacted in advance with further information.
-Any enquiries regarding the school are welcome by contacting us at email@example.com.
+Part-time and students based outside the Hull campus have the opportunity to attend week-long modules, such as Modern Researcher 1 (core) or an Introduction to Qualitative and Quantitative Methods, which will allow them to undertake a number of modules face-to-face in key areas.

-Some PGTS modules are self-directed or distance taught, such as the ‘Negotiated Learning’ module, or ‘Career Management for Research Students’, and are therefore available to all research students regardless of their location.
+Some modules are self-directed or distance taught, such as ‘Negotiated Learning’ or ‘Career Management for Research Students’ and are therefore available to all research students, regardless of their location.